-To ensure that the air in your grow tent is the same everywhere, the intake and exhaust ports must be opposite one another, and the air between them must be mixed (see Fig 1-2-3).
-In large tents that are long, two exhausts and two intakes may be used.
+To ensure that the air in your grow tent is the same throughout, the intake and exhaust ports should be opposite each other, and the air between them should be mixed (see Fig 1-2-3).
+In large tents that are long, two exhausts and two intakes can be used.

-• 1 to 2 min: Grow & Intensive Grow, with temperature issues (Outdoor air > 25°C or Lighting too hot, such as open HPS)
+– 1 to 2 min: Growing and intensive cultivation, with temperature problems (outside air > 25°C or lighting too hot, like open HPS).

-• 2 to 4 min: Grow & Intensive Grow, without temperature issues
+– 2 to 4 min: Growth and intensive growth, without temperature problems

-• 4 to 8 min: Propagation, seedlings, light growth, vegetation, no temperature problems
+– 4 to 8 min: Propagation, seedling, light growth, vegetation, no temperature problems.

-I deally, extraction should be used only to allow the plants to breathe.
-We design our products so that you do not need to “over-ventilate” them, if the incoming air is between 15°C and 25°C and if your lighting system is cool (e.g. ventilated LED or HPS).
+Extraction should only be used to allow the plants to breathe.
+We design our products so that you don’t need to “over-ventilate” them, if the incoming air is between 15°C and 25°C and if your lighting system is cold (e.g., LED or ventilated HPS).

-Sometimes, the outdoor temperature is too high.
-The graph opposite (Fig 4), which applies to configurations that are smaller than 5m3, will allow you to anticipate these situations.
+Sometimes the outside temperature is too high.
+The graph opposite (Fig 4), which applies to configurations below 5m3, will help you anticipate these situations.
 Here are some ideas:

-• Use lighting for the plants at night, when the outdoor temperature is coolest.
+– Use plant lighting at night when the outside temperature is coolest.

-• Replace the light baffle with a duct that is long enough to keep the light out.
+– Replace the light baffle with a conduit long enough to keep light out.

-• Add one or more “passive intakes” by adding a DUCTING FLANGE and LIGHT BAFFLE.
+– Add one or more “passive intakes” by adding a DOUBLING FLANGE and a LIGHT BAFFLE.

-For the outer envelope to hold the frame securely in place, there must be negative air pressure in the grow tent.
-This also prevents odours from being emitted, with the addition of a filter.
-The larger the frow tent, the more this negative air pressure will encroach on your grow space, in some cases even causing your tent to implode.
-If the grow tent is too large, an intake must be added, which should not exceed 70% of the extraction in order to keep the air pressure inside the tent negative.
-Without the Space Booster, which is provided with our pre-equipped grow tents, you will need to add this intake starting from 120cmx120cm or 100cmx100cm tents.
-With the SPACE BOOSTER, an intake must be added with tents starting from 150cmx150cm, or even more if you change the air infrequently, as is the case during propagation.
+For the outer shell to hold the frame in place, there must be negative air pressure in the grow tent.
+This also prevents odors from being emitted, thanks to the addition of a filter.
+The larger the tent, the more this negative air pressure encroaches on your grow space, in some cases even causing your tent to implode.
+If the grow tent is too large, you need to add suction, which should not exceed 70% of the extraction to maintain negative air pressure inside the tent.
+Without the Space Booster, which comes with our pre-equipped grow tents, you will need to add this intake from the 120×120cmor 100×100cm tents.
+With the SPACE BOOSTER, you need to add an air intake with tents from 150×150cm, or even more if you change the air infrequently, as is the case during propagation.